National LGBT Chamber of Commerce: NGLCC Global

 In 2010 the NGLCC hosted the first LGBT trade mission to Argentina, joined by U.S. LGBT businesses.
 The trade mission met with government officials and business counterparts and formalized relations with the Argentine LGBT Chamber of Commerce.
-In October 2011 the NGLCC traveled to Bogota to lay the groundwork for a future U.S. certified LGBT trade mission to Colombia.
+In October 2011 the NGLCC traveled to Bogotá to lay the groundwork for a future U.S. certified LGBT trade mission to Colombia.

 NGLCC Global, a division of the National LGBT Chamber of Commerce, promotes the growth of small businesses and provides advocacy for broad-based economic advancement and empowerment of the global LGBT community.
 Through a variety of resources, NGLCC Global connects LGBT-owned and -allied companies, multinational corporations, and international affiliate chamber leaders and members.

 In 2016, NGLCC launched NGLCC Global LGBTI Business Week.
 Hosted by NGLCC in partnership with leaders and organizations committed to expanding global LGBTI economic opportunity, this was the first summit of its kind to converge economic, public policy, and global human rights experts with the goal of shaping a more equitable world for LGBTI citizens.
 The findings of the week were presented along with awards for top achievement in LGBTI business at the NGLCC National Dinner in Washington, DC, on Friday, November 18, 2016.